standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ## 2. How to build the DPL

-The DPL takes the source code in `/src/` and builds two collections of components:
+The DPL uses a combination of Node, Grunt, Compass (Sass), Handlebars and various other tools to compile the source code in `/src/` and build two collections of components:

 1. `/core/` - Production CSS, JavaScript, fonts and images.
 2. `/docs/` - Documentation about using the patterns in the library and